A new vision for community mental health services

 They will also address the social roots of people’s mental ill-health, taking a “What’s happened to you?” instead of a “What’s wrong with you?” approach.

+We are actively seeking staff input to shape these services' future.
 Your experience and insights are vital in co-designing the integrated model.

 Whether you're a frontline staff member, part of a multidisciplinary team, or working in a partner organisation, we welcome your participation.